Whois

 It depends on the respective registry which data is stored.
 For example, .de domains are registered by DENIC and .eu domains by EURid.
 The information usually differs depending on whether the registration is for private or commercial reasons.

-In principle, the data contains the information that is stored in the legal notice of the respective website.
+In principle, the data contains information that is stored in the legal notice of the respective website.
 Such data includes, for example, the name and location.
-There is also information about the web host, e.g. contact details, as well as information about the domain and who registered it.
+In addition, there is information about the web host, e.g. the contact details, as well as information about the domain and who registered it.

 Data change